ologbonowiwi/voxy-challenge/README.md

 - This project is using Node 16+ version.
 Be sure that u have Node instaled, and have at least the LTS version.
 - Install the dependencies, running `npm install`
 - Run the project using the command `npm start`
+- Open your navigator on `localhost:3000` to check the solution :)
+- Count many words as you can!

 ## You can also run the automated tests